On the contribution of work or heat in exchanged energy via interaction in open bipartite quantum systems: Introduction

 In 1979, for the first time, R. Alicki defined the heat and work concepts for quantum thermodynamic systems in the weak coupling limit \cite{Alicki}.
 It was assumed that a change in the local Hamiltonian of a system is necessarily associated with work and any change in the state of a system is necessarily associated with heat.
 Due to this association between the change in the local Hamiltonian of the system and work only the contribution of the external field is considered in the definition of work.
 In fact, the work done by the environment on the system, through interaction, is taken into account as heat which is not reasonable.
 In view of this approach, for a system $\mathcal{A}$ work and heat are defined, respectively, as \cite{Alicki}

 As can be seen from Eq. (\ref{4a}) only the change in the Hamiltonian of system $\mathcal{A}$ contributes to the work done on the system and the work done by the environment, through the interaction, has not been considered in the definition of work.
 Although such definitions have been widely accepted within the context of quantum thermodynamics and seem to directly satisfy the first law of thermodynamics we will show that there exists some ambiguities in these definitions.
 We will show that part of the heat, defined in Eq. (\ref{4}), is in fact the work done on the system by the environment through the interaction.
-It will be seen that due to the ambiguity in this definition of heat the first law of thermodynamics is not satisfied in some cases.
 Therefore unambiguous redefinitions of work and heat are needed for quantum thermodynamic systems.
 In order to do this we will use the genuine reasoning based on which Clausius defined work and heat, in the first place, to establish thermodynamics.
 With our new and novel definitions of work and heat all the problems mentioned above are resolved.
 It will also be seen that quantum coherence appears to be a resource for doing work by the system.